mkopciuszynski/arpes/README.rst

 Copyright |copy| 2018-2019 by Conrad Stansbury, all rights reserved.

-PyArpes contributtion after `cadaaae`_, |copy| 2023-2024 by Ryuichi Arafune, all rights reserved.
+PyArpes contribution after `cadaaae`_, |copy| 2023-2024 by Ryuichi Arafune, all rights reserved.

 .. |copy|   unicode:: U+000A9 ..
 COPYRIGHT SIGN